Close contact page icon

 How would the new museum be operated?

 Foundation for the Finnish Museum of Architecture and Design was established by State of Finland and City of Helsinki on 28 April 2022 to establish a new Museum of Architecture and Design.
-The two existing museums, the Design Museum and the Museum of Finnish Architecture, with their substantial collections, will later merge into the new foundation.
+The Museum of Finnish Architecture, the Design Museum, and their substantial collections merged into the Foundation on 1 January 2024.
 The primary focus of the new museum foundation is to manage the capital and the collections.

 Project phase and decision-making